 I played Devil’s Advocate to my own thoughts on those big brands like H&M with their Conscious Collection, Zara with their recycling bins.

 While yes, they continue to drive the fast fashion phenomenon and some may still be purely profit- not planet-focused, at least they’re doing something rather than nothing.
 Because that something from a global brand that turns over billions is actually a lot.

-These retailers have a seat on the global stage and have hold of the microphone; their voices are much louder than the whispers of sustainable micro-brands.
-And as much as I am a total advocate for these small pioneers and what they stand for, they just don’t have the reach – not yet anyway.
+These retailers have a seat on the global stage.
+They have hold of the microphone.
+Their voices are much louder than the whispers of sustainable micro-brands.
+And as much as I am a total advocate for those small pioneers and what they stand for, they just don’t have the reach – not yet anyway.

 One single advert or campaign from a big fashion brand can have a direct influence on our shopping behaviours, on our Google searches and our lifestyle in general.

 So I would sincerely like to revoke my former cynicism towards the accused greenwashing and say that any effort, whether big, small or seemingly hypocritical, should be acknowledged and praised for whatever goodness it brings.

 Then, when it comes to people like me – the conscious fashion advocates, the voices of the fashion revolution, the sustainable consumers and anybody else doing their bit for positive change in such a mindless industry, I’d like to say the same.

 Don’t expect us to run off into the woods, build a self-sustaining hut, eat wild foliage and wear one organic cotton loincloth for the rest of our days.
 And don’t expect us to boycott the shops completely or abandon our style.